 Monetary Policy, the FED, and the Financial System

 In the last ten to twenty years, central banks, such as the federal reserve (Fed), have altered their approach to monetary policy.
 However, many economics textbooks have not updated how monetary policy is presented.
 Ihrig and Wolla (2022) and Ihrig et al. (2022) provide information about the policy tools the Fed is now using and discuss the changes in approach that the Fed made and the role of institutions in the financial system.

 Jones (2021) reviews how introductory economics textbooks discuss and define rationality.
 He finds that the treatment of rationality varies greatly between textbooks and suggests that some authors may be wrong in their approach.
 Jones (2021) indicates that the concept may not be necessary when teaching economics principles and that instructors should at least be careful when introducing rationality to students.

 Substitution and Income Effects

-Picault (2016) describes the confusions that exist in the presentation of substitution and income effects
+Picault (2016) describes the confusion that exists in the presentation of substitution and income effects.